|Road commissioner, John Robertson (1810-1877), circa 1870. |

 The John Robertson farm on the east shore of Lake Zurich, circa 1860.
 Robertson was a prosperous farmer and road commissioner.

-The John and Charlotte Robertson home where John died from his bullet wound.
+The Charlotte and John Robertson home where John died from his bullet wound.
 Photographed by Korinna Grom, 2011.

-In his defense, Davison claimed the killing was accidental, stating that while sitting or leaning on the fence at the time, he was thrown forward, and that the revolver went off in consequence.
+In his defense, Davison claimed the killing was accidental.
+He stated that while sitting or leaning on the fence at the time, he was thrown forward and the revolver went off in consequence.